-Borussia Dortmund's Manuel Akanji has the brawn and the brains to match Kylian Mbappe when Switzerland take on France in the UEFA Euro 2020 round of 16. bundesliga.com profiles a defender with some very impressive career numbers...
+Borussia Dortmund's Manuel Akanji has the brawn and the brains to thrive at the very highest level for years to come - and that's just the opinion of legendary Italy defender Giorgio Chiellini. bundesliga.com profiles a centre-back with some very impressive career numbers...

 Club: Borussia Dortmund